aarondl/opt/README.md

 that separate sub-packages is the right way to build this package and a change in that area could significantly break consumers.

-Another generic optional package for Go.
+Opt is another generic optional package for Go.
 This one's focus is on ergonomics and giving the right level of optionality for every situation.

-The goal is to be able to create a Go struct or value that can interoperate with other language datatypes which may omit a value completely, provide a null for that value, or provide the value itself.
+The goal is to be able to create a Go struct or value that can interoperate with other language datatypes which may omit a value completely, provide a null for that value, or provide the value itself, without resorting to pointers and putting primitives on the heap.

 In addition to the above this package attempts to reasonably implement the following useful interfaces for interacting with the wider Go ecosystem: